 However, some construction jobs do result in damage, in most cases, predictably so.
-Damage usually occurs because the contractor has violated equipment use instructions, used the wrong equipment in the wrong areas, used the right equipment too close to homes and other structures, didn't understand or didn't care about applying relevant vibration standards, was given poor quality vibration data or poor advice about it,19 or some combination thereof.
+Damage usually occurs because the contractor has violated equipment use instructions, used the wrong equipment in the wrong areas, used the right equipment too close to homes and other structures, didn't understand or didn't care about applying relevant vibration standards, was given poor quality vibration data, poor advice about it,19 or some combination thereof.

 Careful scientific study of the damage and its patterns, in and around a structure, with thoughtful correlations to well-done vibration monitoring results and ongoing construction procedures and equipment, can often allow a scientific determination about which kinds of damage are likely caused by construction vibration or which are most fairly assigned to other causes.
 Scientifically valid conclusions must be based on reliable and full data, thoughtfully, properly and fully interpreted.
 Unspecified "experience" alone, highly selective choices of which data to credit and which to ignore, selective "losses" of critical vibration monitoring data, and pre-conceived or pre-ordained opinions,19 which, in some documented cases, ignore extensive contradicting data entirely, do not meet scientific or legal standards for reliability.21

 While people are entitled to their personal opinions, unsupported or incompletely supported opinions cannot, and should not, be taken or presented as scientific or practical fact.
 Even representations of large amounts of "experience" with construction vibration damage "evaluation" do not, by themselves, prove that "construction can't cause damage" in a given set of circumstances.
 If anything, such all-encompassing, poorly supported, unscientific, pre-conceived notions establish more about the mindset of the speaker than about construction vibration damage potential or causation.